-Employees are expected to maintain 6-foot social distancing per IDPH recommendations when possible during Phases 1 through 4.

-Employees should not shake hands with each other or with visitors during Phases 1 through 4.
+Until Phase 5, employees are expected to maintain 6-foot social distancing per IDPH recommendations when possible and should not shake hands with each other or with visitors.

 When entering hallways inside of buildings or in tunnels, employees should announce themselves and also check the new wall-mounted and ceiling-mounted bubble mirrors (when available) to avoid an unexpected close-encounter with another staff member.